bodrick/awesome/TOPICS.md

 *   [linuxserver/Heimdall](https://github.com/linuxserver/Heimdall) - An Application dashboard and launcher
 *   [NNTmux/newznab-tmux](https://github.com/NNTmux/newznab-tmux) - Laravel based usenet indexer
 *   [authelia/authelia](https://github.com/authelia/authelia) - The Single Sign-On Multi-Factor portal for web apps
-*   [alexellis/arkade](https://github.com/alexellis/arkade) - Open Source Marketplace For Kubernetes
+*   [alexellis/arkade](https://github.com/alexellis/arkade) - Open Source Marketplace For Developer Tools
 *   [collinbarrett/FilterLists](https://github.com/collinbarrett/FilterLists) - :shield: The independent, comprehensive directory of filter and host lists for advertisements, trackers, malware, and annoyances.
 *   [allinurl/goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in \*nix systems or through your browser.
 *   [SpiderLabs/ModSecurity](https://github.com/SpiderLabs/ModSecurity) - ModSecurity is an open source, cross platform web application firewall (WAF) engine for Apache, IIS and Nginx that is developed by Trustwave's SpiderLabs.
 It has a robust event-based programming language which provides protection from a range of attacks against web applications and allows for HTTP traffic monitoring, logging and real-time analysis.
 With over 10,000 deployments world-wide, ModSecurity is the most widely deployed WAF in existence.